 After Nebraska's cold, harsh winters, spring maintenance can help improve the performance and functionality of a low-voltage landscape lighting system.
 In today's post, McKay Lighting's dedicated service team shares a few things you can do to get your lights looking great for the warmer months.

 Check for Winter Damage:

-Since the snow is gone and the ground is thawing, any damages caused by snow removal can now be repaired.
+Now that the snow is gone and ground it thawed, you can repair any damage caused by snow removal.

-- Look for Damaged Fixtures: Errant snowplow blades, sledding, and other winter activities can sometimes cause damage to fixtures.
-Things like cracked lenses and bent path lights are not effective or aesthetically pleasing.
-If you notice some damage, look at your warranty.
+- Look for Damaged Fixtures: Errant snowplow blades, sledding, and other winter activities can sometimes damage light fixtures.
+Cracked lenses and bent path lights are not effective or aesthetically pleasing.
+Check your warranty if you notice some damage.
 Most high-quality fixtures have a lifetime warranty and will replace damaged fixtures.

 - Realign Fixtures: The freezing and thawing of the ground and ever-growing trees and plant roots underneath the surface can slowly push fixtures upwards.
 You can realign any crooked fixtures and then properly situate them back into the ground.

 - Clean Fixture Lenses: The melting snow and rain leave mineral deposits on lenses, which can make your lights appear dimmer than normal.
-A nonabrasive cloth, CLR type of cleaner, mixed with a little elbow grease will do the get your lenses clean.
+A non-abrasive cloth, CLR type of cleaner, and a little elbow grease will get your lenses clean.
 See more of our winter maintenance tips.

 Check for Common Landscaping Mishaps:

-Spring is a popular time of the year to make landscaping improvements.
+Spring is a popular time of the year for landscaping improvements.

-- Clean Fixture Area: Mulching can fill in or bury nearby fixtures and obstruct the light from shining.
-As some plants grow, they can also block the light of the fixture.
+- Clean Fixture Area: Mulch can fill in or bury nearby fixtures and obstruct the light from shining.
+Some plants will also block light as they grow.
 If you notice some dark areas, you can carefully clear away any extra mulch or trim plant growth.

-- Cut Wire: Edging existing or new mulch beds can sometimes result in cut wires.
-If you have cut wires, some or all of your lights will not work.
-We recommend flagging your property to prevent cut wires for these types of projects.
+- Cut Wire: Edging existing or new mulch beds can sometimes result in cuts in landscape lighting wires.
+When this happens, you will notice some or all of your lights not working after edging.
+We recommend flagging your property to prevent wire cuts for these types of projects.